 General InformationDownload PDF Report

-my529, formerly named Utah Educational Savings Plan (UESP), is a direct-sold 529 college savings plan available to residents of any state. my529 offers investment options consisting of Vanguard and Dimensional funds, and an FDIC-insured account option.
+my529, formerly named Utah Educational Savings Plan (UESP), is a direct-sold 529 college savings plan available to residents of any state. my529 offers investment options consisting of Vanguard and Dimensional funds, the PIMCO Interest Income Fund and an FDIC-insured account option.
 Utah residents may enjoy a state tax credit for contributions to the plan.

 - Program typeSavings

 Ratings & Rankings

 Our overall rating for non-residents